LastStardaughter/swmaptool/README.md

 **Shaken**: Acts on selected token(s).
 If not shaken, sets shaken.
 If shaken, prompts for a spirit roll (with option to auto-succeed.)
 Only rolls a wild die for Wild Cards.
 If the roll is a success, removes Shaken status.

+**Elevation**: Set token elevation (0 clears the property.)

+**Set Initiative**: Set selected token's initiative (and add it to initiative if it wasn't already.)

+**Wound Calc**: Given damage, AP value, toughness, and armor, calculates number of wounds; use Wounds to apply them.

+**OTT** (**O**ff **t**he **T**able): Toggles a big gray **X** over the selected token(s), an extra-visible indicator that something is out of the fight but you don't want to remove the token.

+### Tracking

+**Bennies**: These macros reset a token's available bennies (to the value set in its maxbennies property,) spend a benny, or (GM only) adds one benny.

 **Wounds**: Wound tracking.
 Applies # of wounds to target; for healing enter a negative number.
 Automatically tracks wounds and sets statuses appropriately.

-**Elevation**: Set token elevation (0 clears the property.)

-**OTT** (**O**ff **t**he **T**able): Toggles a big gray **X** over the selected token(s), an extra-visible indicator that something is out of the fight but you don't want to remove the token.

-### Tracking

-**Bennies**: These macros reset a token's available bennies (2 for NPC Wild Cards, 3 for PC Wild Cards,) spend a benny, or (GM only) adds one benny.

-**Wounds**: This macro adds or removes wounds to a token and sets appropriate states.
-Enter a negative number for healing.

 **Fatigue**: This macro adds or removes fatigue from a token and sets appropriate statuses.
 Multiple Exhausted statuses do not stack; the fatigue offensive power modifier cannot Incapacitate.